Search

 Partnering in Business with Germany is a global programme for the promotion of foreign trade.
 It is overseen by the BMWE.
 The aim of the programme is to initiate business connections between SMEs in emerging economies and Germany.
 The programme helps some 1000 foreign professionals every year to familiarise themselves with the German marketplace and establish B2B contacts with German businesses likewise interested in entering new markets.
 This pro-partnership approach fosters long-term business ties and helps to establish a global network of internationally operating SMEs.

 Partnering in Business with Germany is a bilateral undertaking between the BMWE and partner ministries subscribed to the programme in other countries.
-The BMWE has political charge over the Special Initiative for Ukraine and for the Partnering in Business with Germany programme.
+The BMWE had political charge over the Special Initiative for Ukraine and has for the Partnering in Business with Germany programme.

 Die Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ)